niplav/site/range_and_forecasting_accuracy.md

 out to be yes, unclear and yes for Metaculus data; and no, no and yes for PredictionBook data.
 Possible reasons are discussed.
 I also try to find out how far humans can look into the future, leading to various different results.
-I personally conclude that humans can look 5 years into the future, on average<sub>28%</sub>.__
+I personally conclude that humans can on average look 5 years into the future<sub>28%</sub>.__

 Range and Forecasting Accuracy
 ===============================